Israel toughens second lockdown as virus cases surge

 "This is also necessary for the economy.
 Whoever thinks we can work with a raging pandemic, with death and infections rising, without it affecting the economy, is wrong."

-A decision on whether to close Ben Gurion international airport outside Tel Aviv will be made later on Thursday, the government said.
+A decision on whether to close Ben Gurion international airport outside Tel Aviv would be made later on Thursday, the government said.

 Israel has the world's highest coronavirus infection rate as a proportion of its population, according to an AFP tally of the past fortnight.